FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 )
 ```

-Now the context defined by the value and functionality of the counter is available to <i>all</i> components of the application.
+Now the context defining the value and functionality of the counter is available to <i>all</i> components of the application.

 The <i>App</i> component is simplified to the following form: